napari/napari/docs/MISSION_AND_VALUES.md

 # Mission and Values

-This document is meant to help guide decisions about the future of `napari`, be it in terms of whether to accept new functionality, changes to the styling of the code or GUI, or whether to take on new dependencies, among other things.
-It serves as a point of reference for [core developers](CORE_DEV_GUIDE.md) actively working on the project, and an introduction for newcomers who want to learn a little more about where the project is going and what the teams values are.
+This document is meant to help guide decisions about the future of `napari`, be it in terms of whether to accept new functionality, changes to the styling of the code or graphical user interface (GUI), or whether to take on new dependencies, among other things.
+It serves as a point of reference for [core developers](CORE_DEV_GUIDE.md) actively working on the project, and an introduction for newcomers who want to learn a little more about where the project is going and what the team's values are.
 You can also learn more about how the project is managed by looking at our [governance model](GOVERNANCE).

+## Our founding principles

+The original napari team came together around a shared vision for a Python based image viewer that was

+- n-dimensional first

+- native (no browser required)

+- blazing fast (GPU-powered)

+- native 2D and 3D viewing

+- with minimal new windows and pop-ups, choosing layering instead

+As the project has grown we've turned these original principles into the mission statement and set of values that we described below.

 ## Our mission